mubaidr/vscode-minimal-mist/README.md

 - **Streamlined Borders**: Borders have been simplified, minimized, or removed, providing a clean and focused workspace.
 - **Clean Look**: A refined, distraction-free interface that lets you focus on what matters most - your code.

+### Alternative Light Theme

+- **Subtle Background**: Enjoy the soft and soothing background color #f0efea, differentiating just a bit from the ui elemnts to highlight editor area.
+- **Shadow-Free Design**: With shadows disabled, the interface feels lighter and less cluttered.
+- **Streamlined Borders**: Borders have been simplified, minimized, or removed, providing a clean and focused workspace.
+- **Clean Look**: A refined, distraction-free interface that lets you focus on what matters most - your code.

 ### Dark Theme

 For those who prefer a darker interface, Minimal Mist now offers a dark theme option.
 Experience the same minimalist design with a new dark twist: